mantis3de/game-export-pipeline-docs/docs/panels/export.md

 ---

+## Format — FBX or glTF/GLB

+A **Format** switch selects the output:

+- **FBX** (default) — Autodesk FBX, the engine-agnostic choice for Unity, Unreal, and general pipelines.
+Uses the engine preset's axis settings and, when installed, [Better FBX](fbx-tools.md).
+- **glTF/GLB** — the open glTF 2.0 standard, preferred by Godot and web. glTF is a standardized Y-up format, so it imports with consistent orientation everywhere; the only choice is the **container**:
+    - **GLB (single file)** — mesh + textures packed into one self-contained `.glb` (recommended).
+    - **Separate (.gltf)** — a `.gltf` + `.bin` + loose texture files.
+- **Export Custom Properties** (glTF only) — include object custom properties as glTF `extras` (engine-specific).

+Both formats honour the same engine preset, the same auto-cleanup toggles, and the same budget / release gate.
+Tangents follow the engine convention automatically — baked for Unity/Unreal, computed on import for Godot.

+!!! note "glTF exports the render mesh"
+    Collision conventions differ per engine in glTF (Godot, for example, uses name suffixes like `-col`), so the FBX `UCX_`/`UBX_` auto-include does not apply to glTF yet — glTF exports the render mesh.
+FBX collision auto-inclusion is unchanged.

+---

 ## Export folder warning

 If the export folder is not set, the panel shows an alert box and an inline path field.
 Set the folder here or in the [Output](output.md) panel — the export button does not appear until a valid path is entered.